eclipse-iceoryx/iceoryx/doc/design/eventdriven-callbacks.md

       Exception: If a callback detaches itself it blocks until the callback is removed and not until the callback is finished.
 After the successful removal the callback will continue and will not be called again.
-    - Calling detach means that after that call the callback is no longer assigned even when it was not assigned in the first place.
-Therefore it will always succeed.
+    - The callback is no longer assigned to the event after calling `detach`.
+      The method will succeed even if it was not assigned in the first place.

- - When the ReactAL goes out of scope it should detach itself from every class to which it was assigned via a callback provided by the attached class (like in the WaitSet).
+ - When the ReactAL goes out of scope it detaches itself from every class to which it was assigned via a callback provided by the attached class (like in the WaitSet).

- - When the class which is assigned to the ReactAL goes out of scope it should detach itself from the ReactAL via a callback provided by the ReactAL (like in the WaitSet).
+ - When the class which is assigned to the ReactAL goes out of scope it detaches itself from the ReactAL via a callback provided by the ReactAL (like in the WaitSet).

 ### Usage Code Example
 ```cpp